zriyansh/signoz.io/blog/2021-08-25-open-source-datadog-alternative.md

 We have spent years learning about application monitoring & observability.
 What are the key features an observability tool should have to enable fast resolution of issues.

-In our opinion, a good observability tools should have
+In our opinion, good observability tools should have

 - Out of the box application metrics
 - Way to go from metrics to traces to find why some issues are happening
 - Seamless flow between metrics, traces & logs — the three pillars of observability
-- Filtering of traces based on different tag and filters
+- Filtering of traces based on different tags and filters
 - Ability to set dynamic thresholds for alerts
 - Transparency in pricing

 ## User experience not great in current open-source tools

-We found that though there are open-source tools like Prometheus & Jaeger, they don’t provide great user experience like SaaS products do.
-It takes lots of time and effort to get them working, figuring out the long term storage, etc. And if you want metrics and traces, it’s not possible as Prometheus metrics & Jaeger traces have different formats.
+We found that though there are open-source tools like Prometheus & Jaeger, they don’t provide a great user experience as SaaS products do.
+It takes lots of time and effort to get them working, figuring out the long-term storage, etc. And if you want metrics and traces, it’s not possible as Prometheus metrics & Jaeger traces have different formats.

 SaaS tools like DataDog and NewRelic do a much better job at many of these aspects: